 2016’s Dip was bright and somewhat sunny, if not extremely cold, and again over 100 dippers took part with the promenade lined with spectators!
 The warm up was done by martial arts instructor Scott Caldwell of REAL Fighting dressed in a pink mankini!!!

 The 7th Douglas New Year Day Dip in 2017 went with the theme of “Douglas Dip is SO bracing!” – and it certainly is a great way to blow away the cobwebs and start the new year with a very fresh start!
 In 2018 the 8th Douglas Dip took place, and in 2019 the 9th.
-In 2020 we held our 10th Douglas Dip on a very cold New Year’s morning, and last year we had sunshine for the 11th Douglas Dip and record numbers!
+In 2020 we held our 10th Douglas Dip on a very cold New Year’s morning, and the last two years we had sunshine for the 11th and 12th Douglas Dip as well as record numbers!

-Please share your photo of yourself, or your friends and family on social media using the hashtag #BreastCancerNowDouglasDip or email them to us at email@example.com.
+Please share your photo of yourself, or your friends and family on social media using the hashtag #BCNDouglasDip or email them to us at firstname.lastname@example.org.

 The dip is followed, as usual, by complimentary hot drinks and biscuits at the Queen’s Pub so come over and join us post dip.